cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ```
 {:codeblock}

-_Example response showing which index was used to answer a query:_
+_Example response that shows which index was used to answer a query:_

 ```json
 {